 George H. Scott became the official factory representative for Austin in 1919, having been the agent since 1909.
 Out of this company and its distributors emerged Austin Distributor Federation (ADF), the assemblers of the Austin brand.

-In 1926 General Motors opened a plant in Petone, in the Hutt Valley.
-At first it produced American Chevrolet, Pontiac and Buick cars, adding the Oldsmobile in 1928.
+In 1926 General Motors opened a plant in Petone, Hutt Valley.
+At first it produced American Chevrolet, Pontiac and Buick cars, adding Oldsmobiles in 1928.
 Its first British Vauxhalls were built in 1931, along with Bedford trucks.

 Todd Motors developed out of an Otago-based Ford agency, and in 1935 built a car plant in Petone.
 It assembled Chrysler and Dodge cars, and, by arrangement with the Rootes group, Hillman (including the popular Minx), Humber and Sunbeam models.

-Australian Holdens were first introduced as assembled cars in 1954, but the first Holden from General Motors’ Petone plant, an FE Series, emerged in 1957.
-A large new plant at Trentham in the Hutt Valley was opened in 1967, where General Motors built such vehicles as the Holden HQ series, Commodore, and Vauxhall Viva.
+Australian Holdens were imported as assembled cars from 1954, and the first FE series Holden emerged from General Motors’ Petone plant in 1957.
+A large new plant at Trentham in Upper Hutt was opened in 1967.
+Here General Motors built such vehicles as the Holden HQ series, Commodore, and Vauxhall Viva.

 In the early 1970s more than 80% of new cars were supplied by General Motors, Ford, Todd Motors and Dominion Motors.
-The New Zealand Motor Corporation (NZMC) was formed in 1970, from the merger of ADF and Dominion Motors.
+The New Zealand Motor Corporation (NZMC) was formed in 1970 by the merger of ADF and Dominion Motors.

-Japanese cars gained an increasing market share in the second half of the 20th century.
+Japanese cars gained an increasing market share in the later 20th century.
 The first Toyotas were built in Christchurch and Thames in the late 1960s.
 NZMC entered an assembly arrangement with Honda and built cars in Nelson, in a plant that had been set up for British Triumphs in 1965.
-In 1975 Todd Motors, replacing its Petone plant, opened a large new facility in Porirua, to produce Mitsubishi vehicles.
+In 1975 Todd Motors replaced its Petone plant with a large new facility in Porirua which produced Mitsubishi vehicles.

 New Zealand’s car assembly industry grew largely as a result of protectionism – tariffs and import licensing that discouraged imports of assembled cars.
-By the 1980s the government realised that it was cheaper and more efficient for cars to be assembled in the country where they were made.
+By the 1980s the government had realised that it would be cheaper and more efficient for cars to be assembled in the country in which their main components were made.